 Young people told us that the biggest barrier to them attending City programs, services and events was that they just don't know about them (61%).
 Parents and caregivers supported this.
-Young people said that the City needed to communicate with them in more youth-friendly methods.
+Young people said that the City needed to communicate with them in more youth-friendly ways.
 Technology and ways that young people find out about things change.
-We also heard from Youth Plan Ambassadors through their engagement with young people that there is disillusionment, apathy and a general lack of youth understanding of what local government is responsible for.
-Young people also said that the City needs to hold events and talk to young people in places they go to already.
+We also heard from SPYN members through their engagement with young people that there is disillusionment, apathy and a general lack of youth understanding of what local government is responsible for.
+Young people also said that the City needs to hold events and talk to young people in places that they wanted to go to already.
 They said it was important to go to them, rather than expect them to come to you.
 A review of communications and branding of City services, facilities and events for young people would assist with this.

-This is a significant area of development for the City.
-The City will look at developing a specific youth communications strategy in consultation with young people interested in this area, that is reviewed on a biannual basis to keep up to date with emerging youth communication preferences.
+This is a significant area of development for the City and there was limited depth of questioning around this included in the surveys.
+As such the City should look at developing a specific youth communications strategy in consultation with young people interested in this area, that is reviewed on a biannual basis to keep up to date with emerging youth communication preferences.

 Young people said that they would like the City to feel more welcoming of young people.
-This would helped if communications around events were targeted at young people, and they were explicitly included in imagery, wording and event provision.
-They also said that they would feel more welcomed if there was a more positive image of young people portrayed in the community.
+And that this would helped if communications around events were targeted at young people, and they were explicitly included in imagery, wording and event provision.
+They also said that they would be also feel more welcomed if there was a more positive image of young people portrayed in the community.